-REAL ESTATE SHOULD BE A LONGER TERM INVESTMENT, SO WE PROVIDE THE FIGURES OVER THE PAST 12 MONTHS - TO GET A BETTER UNDERSTANDING OF THE MARKET TRENDS OVER TIME - RATHER THAN JUST LAST MONTH.
+REAL ESTATE IS A LONGER TERM INVESTMENT, SO WE PROVIDE THE FIGURES OVER THE PAST 12 MONTHS - TO GET A BETTER UNDERSTANDING OF THE MARKET TRENDS OVER TIME -

 (OUR CHARTS BELOW REFLECT THE "ALL HOUSES" INDEX UPDATE EACH MONTH TO REFLECT THE PREVIOUS 12 MONTH PERIOD, AND IS WE BELIEVE AN ACCURATE INDICATOR OF WHAT AUSTRALIA'S HOUSING MARKETS ARE DOING OVERALL.)

 THE LINK TO THE LONG TERM TREND LINES ARE ALSO PROVIDED LOWER DOWN ON THIS PAGE.